-- Manage and lead U.S. team to marry capabilities in lobbying, policy development and public affairs to secure positive outcomes for Teva and stakeholders
+- Manage capabilities in lobbying, policy development and public affairs to secure positive outcomes for Teva and stakeholders

-- Oversee the identification of key decision-makers and influencers in policy and political space; develop and nurture relationships leveraging all of Teva’s assets;
+- Identify key decision-makers and influencers in policy and political space; develop and nurture relationships leveraging all of Teva’s assets

 - Articulate, in concert with policy experts and Teva leaders , the company’s impact, relevance and value proposition

-- Ensuring Government Affairs’ activities are timed and positioned with other functional areas within Teva to gain leverage, provide a cohesive voice, and ensure a smooth intersection of programs;
+- Ensure Government Affairs’ activities are timed and positioned with other functional areas within Teva to gain leverage, provide a cohesive voice, and ensure a smooth intersection of programs